The essay was one of the first publications with such an impact on the industry. But what are the main takeaways?

 Unfortunately, not everyone got the memo.
 In 2015, 60% of small businesses didn’t have a website.
 That was nearly two decades after Gates’ essay.
-In 2019 the numbers aren’t much better, with several polls pointing at 28-40% small businesses without a website, varying because of different size criteria and data samples.
+In 2019, the numbers weren’t much better, with several polls pointing at 28-40% of small businesses without a website, varying because of different size criteria and data samples.

-As harsh as it sounds, a small company without a business website in 2019 is 23 years behind the market leaders.
+As harsh as it sounds, a small company without a business website in 2019 was 23 years behind the market leaders.

-In our experience, it takes a lot of effort to carry this point across to clients.
-Many people think whatever the medium, the same good piece of content will be appreciated.
+Many people think that whatever the medium, we will appreciate the same excellent piece of content.
 Sadly, reading a news website isn’t the same as publishing a book in a digital format.

 The latter is still a book.
-The medium changes, but the purpose doesn’t and the circumstances are only a bit different.
-On business, entertainment, and information websites however, digital content is scanned rather than read.
+The medium changes, but the purpose doesn’t.

 But to be successful online, a magazine can’t just take what it has in print and move it to the electronic realm.
 There isn’t enough depth or interactivity in print content to overcome the drawbacks of the online medium.Bill Gates, “Content is King”

 It’s not the same as grabbing a newspaper and reading articles thoroughly during your daily commute.
-Many people will use their smartphone instead and what they’ll do instead could be:
+Many people will use their smartphones instead and what they’ll do is likely a mix of:

-These scenarios are entirely different from what motivates people to buy a newspaper, and that affects the guidelines for the digital content.
+These scenarios are entirely different from what motivates people to reach for a newspaper, and that affects how you create digital content.

 Even though Gates acknowledged it in 1996 already, most people struggle to understand it at first.
 But we can see where their confusion is coming from.

-People misunderstand this as a short term success when in reality it’s just laying the groundwork for long term effects.
+People misunderstand this as a short-term success when in reality, it’s just laying the groundwork for long-term success.